Music of Paraguay: Overview

-Folk music

 The Paraguayan polka combines ternary and binary rhythms, where as the European only uses binary.
 The most famous style of music is Guarania, created by the Paraguayan musician José Asunción Flores in 1926.
 The Guarania accomplishes this by using a combination of slow rhythms and melodies of melancholia character.
 Other popular genres of traditional music in Paraguay are the zarzuela and the "Paraguayan Songs", which are derived from the Paraguayan polka.
 Examples of Paraguayan Guarania are Juan B. Mora – Imposible, Duo Ñamandu – Che Rope'a Vype, Lorenzo Perez – Mi Dicha Lejana, Los Indianos – Mis Noches Sin Ti and others.
 The greatest influence outside Paraguay was Luís Alberto del Paraná y su Trío Los Paraguayos.
 There was a time in the 1950s when most of the LP's of Latin American music in the shops in London were by that group.
 The guaranía mentioned above is a slow-to-medium style.
 The more lively music is called "polka paraguaya".
 Both styles are based on the 6/8 rhythm.
 Paraguayan songs tend to be sung in Guaraní or a mixture of Guaraní and Spanish.
 Music of a strongly Paraguayan character is also heard in the Argentine provinces of Misiones, Formosa and Corrientes, across the River Paraná from Paraguay itself.
+Drag artist Usha Didi Gunatita used popular music in her early performances at bars such as Stop, Trauma or Playboy.